swtcpro/jingtum-lib-csharp/docs/docs.md

 ## Stubs
 * Account stub listen all the transactions in server, and then filter them for specfic account.
-* OrderBook stub listen all the transactions in server, and then filter them for specfic gets/pays paire.
+* OrderBook stub listen all the transactions in server, and then filter them for specfic gets/pays pair.

 ## Data
 * The json string is sent to server for request operation.